jlgerber/cpp_happy_fun_time/session_15/session15.md

     cost: 12.00
 ```

-So now that you (a) know a least four books sitting on my shelf, and (b) have a suitably complex yaml example, lets learn how to deserialize yaml.
+So now that you (a) know a least five books sitting on my shelf, and (b) have a suitably complex yaml example, lets learn how to deserialize yaml.

 ### Reading Yaml